-- Never, ever leave your dog unattended in a closed vehicle, particularly in the summer.
-See our summer safety tips for more information.
+- Never, ever leave your dog unattended in a closed vehicle, particularly in the summer, and follow our summer safety tips for dogs.
 If you must leave the car, designate a member of the family to stay with the dog

 - When traveling by plane, plan to visit your veterinarian before your trip.
 Certification of health must be provided to the airline no more than 10 days before travel.
 Rabies and vaccination certificates are also required.
 Your dog should be at least 8 weeks old and weaned.

-- Remember that each airline has its own variations on regulations and services.
+- Remember that each airline has its own variations with regards to regulations and services.
 For example, if your crate doesn’t meet its requirements, the airline may not allow you to use it.
 They may, however, allow your dog in the passenger cabin if your crate or carrier fits under the seat in front of you.

 - When making your reservations, you must make reservations for your dog.
 There are restrictions on the number of animals permitted on each flight.
 They are accepted on a first-come, first-served basis.